Chetna-DevOps/aks-infra-terraform/README.md

 - Configured remote backend using Azure Blob Storage for shared state management
 - Set up Azure DevOps pipelines with approval gates on Apply and Destroy to prevent accidental changes
 - Used `.tfvars` for environment-specific values so the same code can be reused for different environments

-## Credits

-Infrastructure provisioned for use with [voting-app-aks-argocd](https://github.com/Chetna-DevOps/voting-app-aks-argocd) and related projects.